-Variety: It is the spice of life or, in this case, the spice of lunch.
+It is the spice of life or, in this case, the spice of lunch!
 Who wants to eat the same thing day in and day out?
-Changing things up can be as easy as replacing sliced bread with wraps, bagels, or pita pockets.
+Changing things up can be as easy as replacing sliced bread with wraps, bagels or pita pockets.
 Go even further and think of foods other than a sandwich for the main course.
 Easy, inexpensive alternatives for the main course are pasta salads (alphabet pasta is fun) or leftovers.

-Single Serving Swindle: You pay more for single serving packaged foods and get less.
-This is definitely not our motto.
+You pay more for single-serving packaged foods and get less.
 Instead of opting for the single serving items such as individual yogurt cups, purchase the large container and portion it out in reusable containers at home.
 This will save you money and is more environmentally friendly.

-Dull to Dandy: Add sprinkles to the top of the yogurt, use a cut out to create sandwich and cheese slice shapes, or put fruit on kabobs.
-Children’s food choices are often influenced by how it looks.
+Add sprinkles to the top of the yogurt, use a cut out to create sandwich and cheese slice shapes or put fruit on kabobs.
+Children’s food choices are often influenced by what they see.
 These quick, easy extra touches take a lunch from dull to dandy and make the difference in whether it ends up in their belly or the garbage bin.

-Keeping it Cool: Research has shown that lunches that are not stored in a refrigerator can reach unhealthy temperatures.
-No worries; keep your cool and their lunch cool by freezing the drink in the lunch.
-This homemade ice pack will thaw by the time lunch roles around.
+Research has shown that lunches that are not stored in a refrigerator can reach unhealthy temperatures.
+No worries—keep their lunch cool by freezing their drink.
+This homemade ice pack will thaw by the time lunch rolls around.

 Who would have thought a bagged lunch could be an expression of love?
 Take this opportunity to send a note on a banana or orange peel.
 Put a silly face on their sandwich bag or lunch bag.
 Write a note of encouragement and slip it inside.
 We all like knowing that someone is thinking of us, so don’t just limit this to the kids!